ast-hugger/fabulae/text/pressurised.md

 I could not help myself.
 'Mr. Holmes—the question you asked Mr. Fairweather last night, about acquiring a cat.
 Was that somehow related to these scars?'

 Holmes smiled.
 'It was indeed, Mr. Pennington, though not through any chain of logical deduction.'
 He began to pace slowly, his hands clasped behind his back.
-'Mr. Fairweather's involvement in this matter was attested eloquently enough by the condition of the door.
+'Mr. Fairweather's possible involvement in this matter was suggested by the condition of the door.
 However, I wanted to assess what sort of man he was.
 How skilled was he at controlling his reactions and keeping an artificial composure?
-To test this, I decided to ask him a question entirely unexpected—something designed to catch him off guard.
+To test this, I decided to ask him a question entirely unexpected.
 A person whose manner is natural and unaffected will show visible confusion when confronted with a non sequitur.
 He might frown, or laugh, or ask what on earth you mean.
 But a master of wearing a mask will suppress such responses.
 The mask remains in place even when the question makes no sense.'

 He paused in his pacing.
 'The scars upon his ear suggested cats as a subject, though any unexpected topic would have served just as well.
 I grant you, this is not the sort of test one finds in treatises on criminal investigation.
 It is more intuition than deduction, more art than science.
 But I have found such tests instructive nonetheless.'

 'And what did Mr. Fairweather's reaction tell you?'

 'That he was indeed wearing a mask—and wearing it very well.
 When I asked whether he would recommend cats as companions, there was no confusion, no surprise, no natural human bewilderment at such an odd question in the midst of a murder investigation.
 His composure never wavered.
-He simply produced a smooth answer—that he was not fond of cats himself—without ever betraying any sense that the question was peculiar.
-Only for a fraction of a second did something flicker behind his eyes, something calculating, before the helpful mask settled back into place.'
+He simply produced a smooth answer—that he was not fond of cats himself—without ever betraying any sense that the question was peculiar.'

 He turned back to the assembly.

 'I proceeded to Scotland Yard, where I prevailed upon certain connexions to grant me a private interview with Professor Thripp.
 I explained my requirements, and the Professor—despite his distress at his circumstances—was eager to assist.
-He provided me with detailed instructions for operating the punching apparatus, and specified exactly how to encode a query listing the precise physical description of Mr. Fairweather: his height, his colouring, his build, his manner of dress, and of course, the telltale scar upon his left ear.'
+He provided me with detailed instructions for operating the punching apparatus, and specified exactly how to encode a query listing the precise physical description of Mr. Fairweather: his height, his colouring, his build, and of course, the telltale scar upon his left ear.'

 Holmes gestured toward the punching device on the workbench.